jjvanzon/Piano-Playing-Docs/methods/piano-technique-preferences.md

 This way, as the fingers rest on the keyboard,
 they seem to want to fall closer to the body.
 This seems to make the *weight* on the fingers come from the *torso* more passively,
-instead of *actively* from the lower or upper arm and wrist.
+instead of *actively* from the (lower) arms and wrist.

 ### Shoulders

+- The general suggestion seems to be to let the shoulders hang down.
-- I appear to have not much problem letting my shoulders hang down, as some might find advantageous.
+- I appear to have not much problem with that.
 - Mine hang down forward.
 - That appears to be my body type.

 ### Seating

-- To help maintain this position.
+- To help maintain this position:
 - Bench at quite a high setting.
 - Wearing shoes, so I still reach the floor naturally.
 - At moderate distance from piano.